hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ### DIDs Can Be Resolved

-All messages addressed to a DID (TDIDs or Public/Pairwise DIDs) can be resolved to a DIDDoc by the Agents involved in its transmission.
+A DID must be resolved to a corresponding DIDDoc by any Agent that directly delivers messages to the sovereign domain of that DID.

-Currently, this is implied in Hyperledger Indy because all DIDs are on the public ledger.
-If and when the transition is made to microledgers, this assumption becomes a constraint on the microledger implementation.
-That is, a DIDDoc known to an Agent must be available to all Agents involved in the transmission of the message to its recipient.
+Some other agents involved in delivery or routing may also need this capability.
+This is true whether we are talking about DIDs on the public ledger, or DIDs persisted to a microledger.

 ### One DID and (at least) Two Public Keys

 For a message to be transported from the Agent of one identity to another it is assumed that the recipient's DIDDoc contains all of the information necessary to transmit messages between the Identity Domains.

-That implies there must be at least two identifiable public keys accessed using the DIDDoc - one for Application Layer messages and one for transmitting Transport Layer messages to the DID endpoint - by definition the Domain Endpoint.
+That implies there must be at least two identifiable public keys accessed using the DIDDoc - one for Application Layer messages and one for transmitting Transport Layer messages to the DID endpoint - by definition the **Domain Endpoint**.
 In theory, an implementation could use a single public key for both, but that would expose that the same Agent is both the endpoint and processing the message.

 This further implies there is at least one endpoint that is specifically designated in an interoperable way in the DIDDoc as being the Domain Endpoint for the DID.
-This convention is necessary to meet the core requirement of "receiver encapsulation".
+This convention is necessary to meet the core goal of "receiver encapsulation".

-### Transport DIDs (TDIDs) Known Within a Domain

-> The term "Transport DID" (TDID) is introduced to mean the address, physical endpoint and public encryption key for the **transport of messages to an Agent**.
-This is to differentiate the DIDs used solely for transport (which EVERY Agent must have) from the DIDs used for Application Layer Communications - public and pairwise DIDs.
-Public or pairwise DIDs that are shared between Identities have as their endpoint the **Domain Endpoint** - which is the TDID of a specific Agent - (usually) the Agency.
-When routing a message from an arbitrary Edge Agent to a known Cloud Agent, the Edge Agent must know the TDID of the Cloud Agent, and that is NOT part of a public or pairwise DID.

-Within a domain, the TDIDs of Agents are known to other Agents with whom they need to communicate.
-How this information is created and shared is up to the implementation of the Agents within a domain.

-Implied in this assumption is that the reason for Agents within a domain to communicate with one another are known and tracked by the Agents.
-This is easy if the structure of Agents is simple - e.g. Agency <-> Cloud Agent <-> Edge Agent, but gets increasingly more complex as the number, and purposes, of Agents in a domain increase.
-Such complexity is implementation specific.
+### Agent Metadata

+Each agent must have a key pair.
+Agents that *receive* messages (as opposed to agents that only *send* messages) must also be reachable by other entities inside their sovereign domain.
+This implies that they have some sort of internally known endpoint.

+For convenience of their owners, agents may also have an identifier.
+However, this identifier is an implementation detail, and it is not required by the spec.
+As suggested by the encapsulation design goals listed above, how an identity owner refers to their agents should not be exposed externally.

+Agents hold keys, and they use these keys to communicate securely.
+As required by the "Independent Keys" and "Granular Permissions" design goals, at least some of these keys are communicated externally.
+This is how an identity owner says something like, "This key should be trusted to sign for me.
+That key should not."
+Although keys often correspond to agents, this correspondence may be complex.
+For example, some keys authorized by an identity owner may be written down on a piece of paper and locked away in a safe--not held by an agent at all.
+Other keys may be known to an identity owner but not involved in a particular relationship and therefore not disclosed to a remote party (as in the case of a corporation that has thousands of agents but only uses two of them to interact with a customer).
+Thus, we balance the goals of encapsulation, independent keys, and granular permissions by assigning keys in a granular way; not sharing them; disclosing keys but agent infrastructure; and by disclosing only as much as is relevant.

+The concept of key rotation is meaningful to identity owners, within their domain, but is not known for agents.
+An identity owner has no need to tell another party that a particular agent exists and has a consistent identity across key rotations; rather, the identity owner simply says "keys X and Y are authorized" at one point in time and "key Y and Z are authorized" at another.
+No relationship between these states matters to the other party.

-### Domain Endpoint (aka Agency Endpoint)
+### Domain Endpoint

-A domain is assumed to have an TDID that is the endpoint of the domain.
-That TDID information (endpoint, public key) can be found using the recipient's DIDDoc (e.g. the DIDDoc of the recipient's pairwise DID).
+A domain has an endpoint and an associated public key that receive inbound communication from other identity owners.
+That information can be found using the recipient's DIDDoc.

-Unlike the "within domain" case above, where the TDIDs and purpose for sending messages between Agents are assumed to be known, in the cross domain case, the TDID information must be found.
+This domain endpoint does not need to be unique.
+That is, many different domains may (and, for herd privacy reasons, probably should) share the same endpoint.
+This might be the case for all identities running cloud agents at a single agency, for example.
+If endpoints are unique, a privacy/correlation risk arises.

 ### Inbound Domain Routing

-Since a Domain Endpoint is assumed to be the endpoint for many Identities, each with many DIDs, it is assumed that the Agent managing a Domain Endpoint has knowledge of where in the domain to send the message based on the recipient pairwise DID.
+Since a Domain Endpoint may be the endpoint for many Identities, each with many DIDs, it is assumed that the Agent managing a Domain Endpoint has knowledge of where in the domain to send the message based on the recipient pairwise DID.

 This assumption is a requirement on the implementation of a Domain Endpoint agent based on the protocol in this HIPE.
 Further details of how this is expected to work is described in the Transport Layer Messaging section (below).